skrey/yellow-extensions/features/command/README.md

 2. Type the following line: `php yellow.php build`
 3. Upload the static website to your web server.

 This will build a static website in the `public` folder.
+A static website contains all necessary files, including content and media files.
 Upload the static website to your web server and build a new one when needed.
 The URL of your static website can be defined in the system settings, for example `StaticUrl: http://website/`.

 As an alternative to a static website you can build a cache.
 This speeds up your website significantly, but the cache needs to be updated repeatedly.
 Here's an example: `php yellow.php build cache`.
 To clean the cache type the following line: `php yellow.php clean cache`.